The Pilonidal RAF/Cleft Lift Procedure – A Cure Through Better Engineering.

 Dr. George Karydakis first developed the concept of asymmetric excision for pilonidal disease and published his experience in 1973.
 His operation demonstrated some important concepts: wounds off of the midline (where they are exposed to air) will heal, and a shallower cleft (because of his operation) helps prevent recurrent disease (shallow clefts don’t collect debris).
 The original Karydakis operation required hospitalization and caused a moderate degree of discomfort.

-Utilizing the solid concepts of Dr. Karydakis, Dr. John Bascom in Eugene, OR developed a variation of the operation called the cleft lift.
-Since that time, the operation has evolved and improved to its current form.
-I had the opportunity to work with Dr. Bascom in 2000 and learned the basic concept of the cleft lift.
-A few years later, I had the opportunity to visit with Dr. John Bascom and his son Dr. Tom Bascom and observe them performing the cleft lift.
-I was pleased to learn that we have each developed similar, more contemporary versions of the cleft lift.
-I continue to refer to the procedure as the ‘cleft lift’ as a tribute to Dr. John Bascom, who has devoted a good portion of his professional life to this underappreciated disease.
+A few years later, I had the opportunity to visit with Dr. John Bascom and his son, Dr. Tom Bascom, and observe them performing the Cleft Lift Procedure.
+I was pleased to learn that we have each developed similar, more contemporary versions of the original operation.
+I continue to refer to the procedure as the ‘Cleft Lift Procedure’ as a tribute to Dr. John Bascom, who has devoted much of his professional life to this underappreciated disease.
 His hard work, insight, and excellent judgment led to a well-tolerated and reproducible procedure that can be performed in an outpatient setting.

 Dr. Sternberg performs surgery on pilonidal cyst (pilonidal disease) patient